-The University of Houston supports the concept of educational discipline - educating the student through appropriate sanctioning when circumstances permit; but should the student demonstrate an unwillingness to obey the rules governing conduct, the student will be treated in the same manner as one who has failed academically.
+The University of Houston-Clear Lake supports the concept of educational discipline educating the student through appropriate sanctioning when circumstances permit; but should the student demonstrate an unwillingness to obey the rules governing conduct, the student will be treated in the same manner as one who has failed academically.
 Students are expected to adhere to, and will be held accountable for adhering to, all federal, state, and local laws in addition to all University policies and regulations not mentioned herein.

-A student admitted to UHCL accepts the responsibility to conform to all UHCL rules and regulations.
+A student admitted to the University of Houston-Clear Lake accepts the responsibility to conform to all University of Houston-Clear Lake rules and regulations.
 Proven failure to meet this obligation will justify appropriate disciplinary action including, but not limited to, expulsion, suspension, disciplinary probation, reprimand or warning.
 Although the University will make every reasonable effort to make the rules and regulations available, students are responsible for becoming familiar with them.

-The UHCL student conduct process is the responsibility of the Dean of Students Office.
-The Associate Dean of Students, hearing officer, or designee, under the direction of the Dean of Students, will supervise the implementation of the student conduct process and procedures.
+The University of Houston-Clear Lake student conduct process is the responsibility of the Dean of Students Office.
+The Associate Dean of Students, under the direction of the Dean of Students, will supervise the implementation of the student conduct process and procedures.